NJUxlj/article-title-generation-system-transformer-t5/README.md

 ```

 ## Training Snapshot
 ![Epoch 199](image/image.png)

 ## Result
-- We did not add any Perplexity, BLEU, ROUGE for now ...
+- We did not add any evaluation metrics like Perplexity, BLEU, ROUGE for now ...